Pfern/TtT-in-Portugal-2016/TtT_session_4.md

 Example: Pedro Fernandes, Pooja Jain, Catarina Moita Training Experimental Biologists in Bioinformatics, Adv Bioinformatics.
 2012;2012:672749. doi:
 10.1155/2012/672749.
 Epub 2012 Jan 31.
 (Open Access)

+####Training Evaluation

+There are several methods that can be used to evaluate training.
+One of the most referenced methods comes from Donald Kirpatrick (1924-2014).

+*The Kirkpatrick Model

+- Level 1: Reaction
+The degree to which participants find the training favorable, engaging and relevant to their jobs

+- Level 2: Learning
+The degree to which participants acquire the intended knowledge, skills, attitude, confidence and commitment based on their participation in the training

+- Level 3: Behavior
+The degree to which participants apply what they learned during training when they are back on the job

+- Level 4: Results
+The degree to which targeted outcomes occur as a result of the training and the support and accountability package